 Effective age verification methods are essential for protecting minors from accessing age-restricted products and services and remaining compliant with federal and state laws and regulations.
 With that said, age verification for online services in the United States is incredibly complex due to inconsistent federal laws and regulations, as well as various requirements across jurisdictions.

-With no one-size-fits-all all solution, online services, like websites and even mobile apps, are required to carefully balance age verification with protecting any personal information collected, particularly when it comes to a child's personal information.
+With no one-size-fits-all solution, online services, like websites and even mobile apps, are required to carefully balance age verification with protecting any personal information collected, particularly when it comes to a child's personal information.
 Operators that are caught in breach of federal and state legislation can face civil penalties and significant fines.

 Understanding the Regulatory Landscape